 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"Multicast Group address indicates the MAC address of the multicast group for which diagnostics are requested.
+Multicast Group address indicates the MAC address of the multicast group for which diagnostics are requested.
 The BSSID shall be set to the wildcard BSSID when the measurement is to be performed on any muliticast group on the operating channel.
 This attribute is only valid if the dot11WNMRqstType is 10, indicating a multicast diagnostic request, and is ignored otherwise."

 DEFVAL { 'FFFFFFFFFFFF'H }